 Best for the bathroom: Luxe Bidet Neo 120

 A responsibly used bidet will clean your bum using just a few gallons of water per week.
 The alternative is to use about half a roll of toilet paper, which takes around 18.5 gallons of water to produce.
 This one pops right onto existing toilet hardware.
 Give the gift of a cleaner tuchus.

 Eating bugs: it’s good for the planet.
 Like, really good.
 And it doesn’t have to be even a little bit gross; it can actually be super tasty.
-Give your loved ones a sweet and gentle introduction to entomophagy with Chirps.
-These protein-packed chips are yummy—and they’re also made from crickets.
+Give your loved ones a sweet and gentle introduction to entomophagy with Cricket Bites.
+These protein-packed chips come in a three-pack featuring savory flavors: Hickory Smoked Bacon, Cheesy Ranch, and Buffalo Wing Sauce—and they’re also made from crickets in Portland, Oregon.
 Everybody wins.